Yasir284/JavaScript_Palindrome_Checker/README.md

 ![badge](https://img.shields.io/badge/TIME%20TAKEN-4%20to%205%20hrs-red)
 [![badge](https://img.shields.io/badge/SEE%20DEMO%20-VISIT-green)](https://javascript-palindromeapp-project6.netlify.app/)

-# JavaScript Palindrome App
+# JavaScript Palindrome Checker

 - This is Javascript Project.
-In this project I have made a **Palindrome App** with JavaSript, which checks wether the text or number is palindrome or not.
+In this project I have made a **Palindrome Checker** with JavaSript, which checks wether the text or number is palindrome or not.

 - It took me 4-5 hrs to make this project.
 Please find the link below.